DistributedSystemsGroup/zoe/README.md

 * MySQL to keep all the state
 * Docker Swarm
 * A Docker registry containing Spark images
-* Apache to act as a reverse proxy
+* Apache Web Server to act as a reverse proxy

 ## Configuration

-Zoe configuration is read from an 'ini' file, the following locations are searched for a file names `zoe.conf`:
+Zoe configuration is read from an 'ini' file, the following locations are searched for file names `zoe.conf`:
 * working path (.)
 * /etc/zoe